 Geologically, this area is mapped on the Missoula West 30' x 60' Quadrangle Geologic Map (MBMG Open File Report 373).
-The geologic map depicts the site primarily as Miocene through Pliocene epochs Alluvial Fan Deposits (Taf) and to a lesser amount, as Eocene through Miocene epochs Gravel and Clay Deposits (Tgc).
-The Taf materials are characterized in the Open File Report as locally derived, poorly sorted (well-graded), angular to rounded boulders, cobbles, gravel, sand, and silt.
-It is likely equivalent to the Sixmile Formation of southwest Montana.
-The Tgc materials are characterized as channel and flood plain deposits of the ancestral Clark Fork River.
+The geologic map depicts the site primarily as Eocene through Miocene epochs Gravel and Clay Deposits (Tgc).
+Upslope to the east, the mapping describes Miocene through Pliocene epochs Alluvial Fan Deposits (Taf).
+The Tgc materials are characterized in the Open File Report as channel and flood plain deposits of the ancestral Clark Fork River.
 They include well-sorted (poorly graded) and well-rounded cobbles, gravel, sand, silt, clay, and volcanic ash deposits.
 The clasts are not locally derived.
-The Open File Report notes that a marked angular unconformity at the top of the unit near Missoula is overlain by the Taf unit.
-Its coarser material intervals are permeable, but clay-rich zones are not.
-They are likely equivalent to the Renova Formation of southwest Montana.
+Its coarser material intervals are permeable, but the clay-rich zones are not.
+The Tgc materials are likely equivalent to the Renova Formation of southwest Montana.
+The Taf materials are characterized in the Open File Report as locally derived, poorly to moderately sorted conglomerate1 containing locally derived poorly sorted (well-graded), angular to rounded boulders, cobbles, gravel, sand, and silt.
+It is likely equivalent to the Sixmile Formation of southwest Montana.
 A portion of the geologic map is included as Figure 1.
-The map also notes nearby Belt Supergroup Snowslip Formation (Ysn) from the Middle Proterozoic Period.
-The Ysn materials are characterized as green and red argillite and siltite in the lower and middle part of the unit and reddish quartzite in the uppermost portion of the unit.